giovannibussotti/GIP/docs/source/index.rst

 License
 -------

-GIP and giptools modules are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
-These software are provided without any warranty.
+GIP and giptools modules are free software licensed under the GNU General Public License version 3.
 Third parties software and scripts installed in giptools have their own copyright and license.
 A list is provided in the next page of this documentation.
-Users of giptools must take notice and agree with the terms and conditions of all third party software.
+Users of gip and giptools must take notice and agree with the terms and conditions of all third party software.

 .. toctree::